 The interesting thing about PowerPoint is that it’s not that new.
 Well, PowerPoint is, relatively speaking (the software package emerged in 1980), but the basic idea — the slide presentation as a way to convey specialized knowledge — has been around a really long time.
 The slideshow itself is at least as old as the seventeenth century.
 The German polymath Athanasius Kircher (1601–1680) used an oil lamp to project engraved images against the wall.
 Early lantern slide show, from Athanasius Kircher’s Ars Magna (1646) In the following centuries, conjurors and impressarios used magic lantern technology to mount elaborate fantasmagories, haunted houses of sorts in which the images of ghosts floated among audience members.

 Stand Still.
 Don’t fidget, memorize your slides.
 Now get up in front of a 100 people and do what I just told you.
 If you have been to Presentation training, you have probably heard many of these “Rules” before.
 You’ve been given the “right” way to present; the ONLY way to present.
 Over the last 10 years we’ve worked with thousands of clients in a range of industries.
+There are 6 types of presenter.
+Diagnose your presenter type.
+1. Is an energetic and personable speaker, who’s great at connecting and engaging people by doing and role-playing.
+The Coach can quickly lose passion and enthusiasm with a low energy audience.
 How to use quotes in your presentation – 25+ tips from Six Minutes & me.
 (Naturally, choose a quote by someone who’ll enhance or at least maintain your talk’s credibility.